-I am an Assistant Professor in the Department of Sociology at Appalachian State University in Boone, NC.
-I earned my Ph.D. in Sociology from North Carolina State University.
-I also hold an M.S. in Sociology and a B.A. in Criminology from North Carolina State University.
-Guided by my passion for criminological theory construction and theory testing and my commitment to issues of social justice, my current research primarily explores the effects of global neoliberalization on cross-national rates of violent crime.
-More specifically, I am interested in investigating the relationship between neoliberal shifts in social welfare policy and rates of criminal behavior in a variety of political contexts, including western democratic and post-communist countries.
-I am also interested in the relationship between crime and public perceptions of social justice in the wake of welfare retrenchment.
-As a quantitative researcher with a passion for theory, my exploration of these issues have incorporated multilevel and longitudinal tests of theories whose concepts are hypothesized to buffer the harmful effects of economic deprivation on criminal offending.
-This line of research has led to the development of an original theory of crime, conditioned social support theory, which integrates theories of social justice into an elaboration of social support theories.
+Dr. Kelly Thames is an Assistant Professor in the Department of Sociology at Appalachian State University in Boone, NC.
+She earned her Ph.D. in Sociology from North Carolina State University and holds an M.S. in Sociology and a B.A. in Criminology from North Carolina State University.
+Guided by her passion for criminological theory construction and theory testing and her commitment to issues of social justice, her current research primarily explores the effects of global neoliberalization on cross-national rates of violent crime.
+More specifically, Dr. Thames is interested in investigating the relationship between neoliberal shifts in social welfare policy and rates of criminal behavior in a variety of political contexts, including western democratic and post-communist countries.
+Dr. Thames is also interested in the relationship between crime and public perceptions of social justice in the wake of welfare retrenchment.

 - Social Deviance